GoogleCloudPlatform/ai-on-gke/applications/ray/kuberay-tpu-webhook/README.md

 ### Limitations

-The webhook stores unique `TPU_WORKER_ID`s in memory, and will fail to initialize the environment variables correctly if the webhook pod dies or restarts before intercepting all pods.
-Finally, environment vars are not updated or removed after the initial admission request.
+The webhook stores unique `TPU_WORKER_HOSTNAMES` and `TPU_WORKER_ID`s for each slice in memory, and will fail to initialize the environment variables correctly if the webhook pod dies or restarts before intercepting all pods.